limine-bootloader/limine/README.md

 ## Building from source
 In order to hack qloader2, one must build the GCC toolchain from source first.
+This is required, using `gcc -m32` will not work.

 To do so, run the `make_toolchain.sh` script from within the `toolchain` directory;
 keep in mind that the script takes `MAKEFLAGS` as an argument.